sivy/monkinetic-2020-content/posts/2000-09-14-learning-something-new.md

-Slug: learning-something-new
+date: 2000-09-14
-Date: 2000-09-14
+slug: learning-something-new
-Title: Learning something new...
+title: Learning something new...
-layout: post
+---
 I love seeing what others are doing on the web.
-At the main <a href="http://www.free-conversant.com/">Free-Conversant</a> site, MacroByte has a list of other sites that are using Conversant.
-Check &#39;em out!
+At the main [Free-Conversant](http://www.free-conversant.com/) site, MacroByte has a list of other sites that are using Conversant.
+Check 'em out!
 You may learn something too!